News

 Published on November 5, 2025

-The University of Freiburg's Rector, Kerstin Krieglstein, echoed this sentiment, emphasizing the university's mandate to help shape this disruption and provide societal guidance.
-She stressed the need for institutions to "renew ourselves" beyond protected disciplinary boundaries.
-This isn't just an academic exercise; it's a societal imperative.
-The implication is clear: Europe must fundamentally reshape its academic and social landscape to thrive in a world where human intellect is no longer uniquely supreme.
+Kerstin Krieglstein, Rector of the University of Freiburg, emphasized the need for institutions to renew themselves beyond disciplinary boundaries.
+This shift is not just academic but a societal imperative, as Europe must reshape its intellectual landscape to thrive in a world where human intellect is no longer uniquely supreme.